 Now let’s see what does NFC means.
 NFC as earlier mentioned stands for Near Field Communication.

-It’s a short-range wireless connectivity system that facilitates the communication between the devices when touched or brought closer within few centimeters of each other.
+NFC allows users to make secure transactions.
+It’s a short-range wireless connectivity system that facilitates the communication between the devices when touched or brought closer within a few centimeters of each other.

 It uses magnetic field induction to carry out this wireless communication.